Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/brainstorm.typ

   ],
   cons: [
     - *Arm Length* - WThis version of the ladybrown has a shorter arm length.
 This would require us to be closer to the wall stakes for scoring.
-    - *Center of Gravity* - The ladybrown is far from the robot’s center of gravity, lowering stability.
+    - *Center of Gravity* - The ladybrown is far from the robot's center of gravity, lowering stability.
   ],
   notes: [
     - We have the space in our drivetrain needed to make this design.